binerogroup/documentation/networking/security-groups/index.rst

 General concept
 ---------------

-Security groups are used for filtering traffic on ports in the platform.
+Security groups allows for filtering traffic on :doc:`ports </networking/ports>` in the platform.
 This is commonly known as a firewall.

-Binero cloud will provide a variety of default security groups that could be combined to allow (or by not adding or removing, disallow) traffic to flow through the cloud.
+Binero cloud will provide a variety of default security groups that you can combine to allow (or by not adding or removing, disallow) traffic to flow through the cloud.

 One important difference from a traditional network is that security groups are also filtering traffic between instances on the same :doc:`subnet </networking/subnet/index>`.

-The default settings (see below) would however allow internal access.
+The default settings (see below) would allow internal access.

 A security group is (as the name implies) a *group* of rules.
 This makes it easier to setup common use-cases if you have certain access-scenarios (for example maybe you want to add HTTP, HTTPS and